Local impedance on a rough surface of a chiral $p$-wave superconductor

 \acknowledgments

-This work was supported by the Ministry of Education and Science of the Russian Federation (Grant No.\ 14.Y26.31.0007) and Japan-Russia research collaborative program (RFBR Grant No.\ 17-52-50080).
+This work was supported by the Ministry of Education and Science of the Russian Federation (Grant No.\ 14.Y26.31.0007) and Japan-Russia research collaborative program (JSPS Bilateral Joint Research Projects and RFBR Grant No.\ 17-52-50080).
 Ya.V.F.\ was also supported in part by the Basic research program of HSE.
-The work of the Japanese participants was supported by Grant-in-Aid for Scientific Research on Innovative Areas, Topological Material Science (Grant Nos.\ JP15H05851, JP15H05852, JP15H05853, and JP15K21717) and Grant-in-Aid for Scientific Research B (Grants No.\ JP15H03686 and No.\ JP18H01176) from the Ministry of Education, Culture, Sports, Science, and Technology, Japan (MEXT).
+The work of the Japanese participants was supported by a Grant-in-Aid for Scientific Research on Innovative Areas, Topological Material Science (Grant Nos.\ JP15H05851, JP15H05852, JP15H05853, and JP15K21717) and a Grant-in-Aid for Scientific Research B (Grant No.\ JP15H03686 and No.\ JP18H01176) from the Ministry of Education, Culture, Sports, Science, and Technology, Japan (MEXT).